stbnrivas/dataModels/StreetLighting/doc/introduction.md

 It encompasses the following entity types:

 + [Streetlight](../Streetlight/doc/spec.md).
 It represents a particular instance of a streetlight.
-A streetlight typically contains a pole with one or more arms and one or more bulbs.
+A streetlight is composed by a lantern and a lamp.
+Such elements are mounted on a column (pole), wall or other structure.
++ [StreetlightGroup](../Streetlight/doc/spec.md).
+It represents a group of streetlights being part of the same circuit and controlled by the same automated system.
 + [StreetlightModel](../StreetlightModel/doc/spec.md).
-It represents a model of streetlight.
-Multiple instances of each model will exist as entities of type `Streetlight`.
+It represents a model of streetlight composed by a specific supporting structure model, a lantern model and a lamp model.
+A streetlight instance will be based on a certain streetlight model.
 + [StreetlightControlCabinet](../StreetlightControlCabinet/doc/spec.md).
 It represents equipment, usually on street, used to control a group of streetlights, i.e. a circuit.
-+ [StreetlightControlCabinetModel](../StreetlightControlCabinetModel/doc/spec.md).
-It represents a model of streetlight control cabinet.
-Multiple instances of each model will exist.